What GSA Schedule Contractors Need to Know About the Buy American Act (BAA)

 Created in 1933 under President Hoover, the Buy American Act (BAA) was created to encourage federal agencies to procure domestic materials and products.
 It has since been revised and brought back to life by recent presidential administrations, with a stronger focus on domestic supply chains and the American workforce.

 The Buy American Act (BAA) was reinforced in July of 2021 with tougher guidelines in order to strengthen domestic industry in the U.S. The BAA supports the development and expansion of domestic supply chains for quality important products, investments in workforce training, and supports small businesses.
-When this rule is implemented on October 25, 2022, U.S. made products or goods bought with taxpayer money threshold will rise from 55% to 60% and will eventually be up to 75% by 2029.
+U.S. made products or goods bought with taxpayer money threshold rose from 55% to 65% in the past two years, and will eventually be up to 75% by 2029.

 As mentioned above, the goal behind Buy American legislation and policies is to increase domestic employment and expand the volume and revenue of U.S. manufacturers by supporting the procurement and use of domestic goods.
 It requires federal agencies to procure domestic articles, material, and supplies.